How to Get Permanent Residency in Japan: The Total Guide

 Bookmark this page for easy reference to eligibility requirements, what special provisions might apply to you, all the documents you will need to prepare, a step-by-step guide to keep you on track, and a list of common missteps to avoid!

 👉 Note: This article cannot serve as a substitute for tailored legal guidance.
-We suggest you ask an immigration lawyer to help you with research for specific questions.
+We suggest you ask an immigration lawyer to help you with research for specific questions on how to get pr in Japan.

 What are the basic eligibility requirements for permanent residency in Japan?

-The following are the basic eligibility guidelines for a Permanent Resident Permit (永住権 = eijuken), summarized from the Ministry of Justice's (MOJ) official statement, all of which must apply to you:
+The following are the basic eligibility guidelines for a permanent visa requirements in Japan (永住権 = eijuken), summarized from the Ministry of Justice's (MOJ) official statement, all of which must apply to you:

 1. You have shown good behavior.
 You lead a law-abiding life in Japan.